 Wanna see an amazing view of Rome?
 Climb the dome of Saint Peter's Basilica.
 It's not a lot for a ticket to feel like you're dying because you have to walk 600 steps to the top...OR 300 steps because there is an elevator that takes you half way up.
 But trust me, it's just as painful as 300 steps sounds.
 It's very narrow so if you get claustrophobic, don't do it.
 I don't know how we got so lucky to not not catch anyone wanting to go back down during these narrow parts because they would have had to crowd surf past the people going up.

 People were pretty respectful and let others take pictures without getting in the way, as expected, it's still crowded.
 There are guards that yell at anyone that sits around the fountain.
 In general, I noticed a lot of police and military personnel sprinkled around Rome and Florence as a way to keep the streets safe.

 Baths of Caracalla

-Thanks to my husband, Drake, he pointed out different scenes that were used to film one of the John Wick movies lol.
-It wasn't my first thought, but I'm glad he mentioned it because my sister and I ventured here right as it opened and there was no one here.
-I wouldn't have thought a old public bath house would be cool to visit, but it was this place is gigantic.
+One of the many scenes used to film one of the John Wick movies lol.
+It wasn't my first thought, but my sister and I ventured here right as it opened and there was no one here.
+I wouldn't have thought a old public bath house would be cool to visit.
+This place is gigantic.